-From this year on, participants can choose to plant a tree instead of taking a t-shirt.
-Anybody who has registered already will have the option to change their t-shirt choice for a tree.
+From this year on, participants can choose to help to plant a tree instead of taking a t-shirt.
+Anybody who has registered already will have the option to change their t-shirt choice to supporting a tree.
 We’ll be in touch with everybody who has registered already in the coming days.

 How to change my t-shirt for a tree?

 Simply log on to your Eventmaster Account and edit your details through the ‘Manage My Booking’.
-There you will have the option to change your t-shirt size and by clicking the ‘Plant a Tree instead of my T-Shirt – I don’t need another T-shirt’ option it will automatically add your name to sponsor a tree.
+There you will have the option to change your t-shirt size and by clicking the ‘Plant a Tree instead of my T-Shirt – I don’t need another T-shirt’ option it will automatically add your name to sponsor new tree planting.

 What does An Dúlra do?